 Mike Morris was elected as MLA for Prince George-Mackenzie in 2013, 2017, and 2020.
-He currently serves as the Official Opposition Critic for Public Safety and Solicitor General.
+He currently serves as Shadow Minister for Public Safety and Solicitor General.

 Morris has served as Parliamentary Secretary for Forests, Lands and Natural Resource Operations and in that capacity, travelled the province conducting a wildlife habitat review.
 His report “Getting the Balance Right” was published in 2015, just prior to him being appointed the Minister for Public Safety and Solicitor General, a position he held until 2017.